vishaunj/vishaunj/README.md

 ### Portfolio 📁

 You can find most of my projects here on my GitHub.
 To view the real thing check the README for a link.
+Some projects are not hosted yet.
+I am working on mastering how to host web applications.
+I am also working on my personal site, which will be up soon and can be found at vishaun.dev
 <!--
 **vishaunj/vishaunj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.